accesscode-2-1/unit-0/lessons/week-3/2015-03-28_arraylists-part-3.md

 7. Hopefully, kind human beings will come by and adopt your Dogs.
    Create a removeDog() method that removes the Dog from the kennel and returns the instance of Dog.

-8. There may come a time when you may need to put dogs to sleep.
-Create a putDogstoSleep() method that takes a starting index and ending index and then use the removeRange() to remove them from the ArrayList or essentially put them to sleep.

 ###5.
 Getting elements from the list
      - E get(int index)